 GELLER: Not so much, but maybe a little.
 In terms of my work on long-period seismology and numerical modeling, there was a natural progression, but you can trace back what I'm doing now to what I was doing at Caltech as a grad student.
 Although it's evolved quite a bit.
 On the other hand, when I was watching all this earthquake prediction stuff, I got very worried.
 People were saying all kinds of stuff I thought was unreasonable.
 Also, the way the funding was allocated to "earthquake prediction" really distorted the science.
 That's still a problem now.
 I was successful in convincing the public, the government, and the media that you couldn't make reliable earthquake predictions.
 But basically, bureaucracies have a remarkable ability to survive by changing names, programs, and so on, without really changing the people running them.
 That's happened now.

 The media in Japan are still continuing to report that the so-called Nankai Trough great earthquake is imminent, that it has an 80% chance of happening in 30 years.
 That's just bullshit.
 It's not a scientifically testable statement.
 If you have some scientific theory that lets you predict the probability of earthquakes in every seismic zone based on alleged periodicity, and you wait 10, 20, 30 years, or whatever, you can then test the success rate of those forecasts statistically.
 But if you have only one statement about one seismic zone, it's not really testable.
 Either an earthquake happens or it doesn't in that area in 30 years.
 But that doesn't prove anything.
 It could've just been a coincidence.
 Every year, they make the same kind of announcement.
-They started making them in 2003 or 2006.
+They started making them in 2003.
 It's already 20 years with no earthquake.
 I got involved in debunking work in that field just because I couldn't stand watching it and saying nothing .

 ZIERLER: Did you experience any backlash as a result of this?